Special-Niewbie/HandleOS/README.md

 <br>

-*C2D Licensing Model*
+*C2D Licensing Model*:
-Given the extensive work behind this major update, starting with version 4.0.0, `Console2Desk` is available to those who invest in or donate to the project (all the previous deprecated versions still available).
+Given the extensive work behind the project, starting with version 4.0.0, `Console2Desk` is available to those who invest in or donate to the project (all the previous deprecated versions still available).
 Here’s how the licensing works from 4.0.0:

 ## Console2Desk Licensing and Donations